greenrobotllc/adserver/README.md

 5. Create the adserver database.
 I used Sequel Pro on Mac OS X.

--Migrate the database.
+6. Migrate the database.
 Run:
 `php artisan migrate`
 `php artisan db:seed`

--Reset the cached config files:
+7. Reset the cached config files:
 `php artisan key:generate`
 `php artisan config:cache`
 `php artisan config:clear`

-Laradock deployment:
+8. Laradock deployment:
--If you want to deploy the adserver with laradock, run the following to install the git submodule:
+9. If you want to deploy the adserver with laradock, run the following to install the git submodule:
 `git submodule update --init --recursive`

-Enter the laradock folder and rename env-example to .env.
+10. Enter the laradock folder and rename env-example to .env.
 `cd laradock; cp env-example .env`

-Run your containers:
+11. Run your containers:
 `docker-compose down`
 `docker-compose up -d nginx mysql`

-Open up http://localhost in your web browser
+12. Open up http://localhost in your web browser

-More instructions available at https://laradock.io/
+--More instructions available at https://laradock.io/

--Setup something like the following in cron (your path to artisan may vary):
+13. Setup something like the following in cron (your path to artisan may vary):
 `* * * * * php /var/www/html/adserver/artisan schedule:run >> /dev/null 2>&1`

-Finally:
--Login with your email and password and setup your Google Client secrets, Google Account Info and LifeStreetMedia account info.
+14. Login with your email and password and setup your Google Client secrets, Google Account Info and LifeStreetMedia account info.

 FAQ: